 After all, “Appealing to the emotions of decision making isn’t cheating and it does work.”

 The ‘monkey-brained’ marketing – that talks to parts of our decision-making we like to ignore – is the stuff that triumphs.
-Just like Rory, we think brands need to be a bit braver in embracing this.
+As a healthcare marketing agency, just like Rory, we think brands need to be a bit braver in embracing this.